Lee Martin (footballer, born 1987): Dover Athletic

 On 4 July 2022, Martin joined recently relegated National League South club Dover Athletic.
 Martin was not one of the four players to be initially retained following final day survival at the end of the 2022–23 season.

 Ramsgate

 On 16 June 2023, Martin signed for Isthmian League South East Division club Ramsgate.

 Ashford United

 On 5 July 2024, Martin joined Isthmian South East division rivals Ashford United.

 Return to Ramsgate

 On 2 September 2024, Martin returned to Ramsgate.

 Third spell at Ramsgate

 In October 2025, following a spell as manager of Welling United, Martin returned to Isthmian League Premier Division club Ramsgate for a third spell, returning in the role of player-coach.

+On 16 April 2026, Ramsgate announced that they would begin the process of appointing a new first team manager following the departure of Martin.

 Coaching career

 On 3 May 2025, Martin was appointed manager of recently relegated Isthmian League Premier Division side Welling United.
 Following a poor start to the season, Martin was sacked on 2 October 2025.

 In November 2025, following the resignation of manager Ben Smith, Martin was appointed interim manager of Ramsgate.
 On 17 November 2025, Martin was appointed permanently.
+Martin was brought into Ramsgate with the aim of avoiding relegation; the club finished in 10th place, however following defeat in the Alan Turvey Trophy final, Martin was sacked on 16 April 2026.
+A statement from the club's board said that Martin had been relieved of his duties because "the playing budget was significantly underspent", which was met with criticism on social media.

+On 18 May 2026, Martin was appointed manager of newly promoted Isthmian League South East Division club Whitstable Town.